-A Definitive Guide On How To Write A German Cover Letter – Looking for a job in Germany right now, applying for several positions, and finding that you’re not getting any responses?
-It happens to the best of us, even for those who work in highly demanded professions like software developers, marketing professionals, economists, and more.
+Have you been looking for a job in Germany, applying for several positions, and finding that you’re not getting any responses?
+It happens to the best of us, even to those who work in highly demanded professions like software developers, marketing professionals, economists, and more.

 The most significant part of getting noticed by German employers is your ability to put together a solid job application, which usually includes a well-written and designed cover letter and CV that tells a story about you and why you’re uniquely qualified for that position.

-📖 📖 📖 Bookmark our extensive guide on how to write a German cover letter and use it as a frame of reference when applying for jobs in Germany.
+📖 📖 📖 Bookmark THIS extensive guide on how to write a German cover letter and use it as a frame of reference when applying for jobs in Germany.

-As you’re searching for a job in Berlin, or anywhere in Germany for that matter, have you asked yourself these questions, “Do I need to write a German cover letter when I ‘m applying for jobs?”, “Are cover letters relevant when my CV already tells my story?” and “Does anyone even read them?”
+As you’re searching for a job in Berlin, or anywhere in Germany for that matter, have you asked yourself these questions:

 So do you need a German cover letter?
 Yes, most definitely.
-Cover letters are essential when applying for jobs in Berlin or elsewhere in Deutschland.
+Even though they feel like a waste of time (and sometimes really are), cover letters are essential when applying for jobs in Berlin or elsewhere in Deutschland.

-There are many good arguments supporting why you should take the time to craft a cover letter for your job application:
+There are a number of good arguments about why you should take the time to write up a cover letter for your job applications:

 1) There’s a slight chance that not submitting a cover letter will result in immediate rejection.
 A recruiter or hiring manager may think that if you didn’t put in the effort to make a cover letter, why should they even consider you for the job?
-So don’t take the chance and make it your habit always to include a cover letter.
+While this is silly, don’t take a chance and make it a habit always to include a cover letter.

 3) Called a motivation letter in Germany (Motivationsschreiben), a cover letter is your chance to shine.
-You can tell the company why you want to work for them, explain how uniquely qualified you are for that role and make your personality come through.
+It’s when you can tell the company why you want to work for them, explain how uniquely qualified you are for that role, and really make your personality come through.

 Think of it like this – when you go to the theatre to watch a movie, you’ll see trailers for upcoming flicks.
-They only last one or two minutes, but if the trailer is really good, they’ve hooked you, and eventually, you’ll watch that movie.
+They only last one or two minutes, but if the trailer is really good, they’ve hooked you, and eventually, you’re going to go out and watch that movie.

-Your cover letter is just like that movie trailer.
+Your cover letter is exactly like that movie trailer.
 It’s a preview of your CV and you as a person.
-A cover letter’s main intention (a call to action) is to make the person reading it want to know more.
+A cover letter’s main call to action is to make the person reading it want to know more.
 They’ll spend time reviewing your CV and, hopefully, contact you for that first interview.

 4) A cover letter shows diligence and interest from your side.
 Employers are keen to know why you want to work for them, learn why you’re the person they should hire, and if you’re passionate about your chosen field.